 The details are explained in "[Notes Regarding Matters Concerning Significant Accounting Policies], 3.
-Provision of Reserves, (2) Reserve for loss on disaster."
+Provision of Reserves, (3) Reserve for loss on disaster."

 The details are explained in "[Notes Regarding Matters Concerning Significant Accounting Policies], 3.
-Provision of Reserves, (3) Provision for preparation of removal of reactor cores in specified nuclear power facilities and provision for removal of reactor cores in specified nuclear power facilities."
+Provision of Reserves, (4) Provision for preparation of removal of reactor cores in specified nuclear power facilities and provision for removal of reactor cores in specified nuclear power facilities."

-In addition, as for estimates of decommissioning costs of the Fukushima Daiichi Nuclear Power Station including damaged reactors, the Company has recorded the expenses for restoring reactors to a state similar to normal reactors as reserve for loss on disaster, provision for preparation of removal of reactor cores in specified nuclear power facilities and provision for removal of reactor cores in specified nuclear power facilities, while the decommissioning costs as normal reactors have been recorded as asset retirement obligations.
-The former has uncertainties listed below, while the latter is estimated pursuant to the ministerial ordinances issued for normal reactors.
+In addition, as for estimates of decommissioning costs of the Fukushima Daiichi Nuclear Power Station including damaged reactors, the Company has recorded the expenses for restoring reactors to a state similar to normal reactors as a reserve for loss on disaster, provision for preparation of removal of reactor cores in specified nuclear power facilities and provision for removal of reactor cores in specified nuclear power facilities, while the decommissioning costs as normal reactors have been recorded as asset retirement obligations.
+The former has uncertainties listed below, and the latter is estimated pursuant to the Old Ordinance on Reserve for Decommissioning Costs.